-The Religion Program examines the religious phenomena of human experience, culture, and history, exploring ways in which religious communities and traditions have emerged as vital aspects of human societies and cultures and have also shaped those societies and cultures.
+The Religion Department examines the religious phenomena of human experience, culture, and history, exploring ways in which religious communities and traditions have emerged as vital aspects of human societies and cultures and have also shaped those societies and cultures.
 The academic study of religion considers forms in and through which humans both have articulated and have responded to their most profound and persistent questions about

 - the universe,